viktyz/ANSPicker/README.md

 # ANSPicker
-A tool use to change request URL more convenient
+A tool used to change request url more convient for iOS application